 - Safety procedures in case of injuries,

 - Being there before the calamity even hits

 4. Getting The Gears You Need

-Soon as you have gained enough knowledge about storm chasing, the next thing you need to do is buying suitable gears to cover the storms and other calamities.
+As soon as you have gained enough knowledge about storm chasing, the next thing you need to do is buy suitable gear to cover the storms and other calamities.

-This equipment can range from basic mobile phone camera to custom equipment mounted on wheels.
+This equipment can range from basic mobile phone cameras to custom equipment mounted on wheels.